 A new program is being launched by the Joint Standing Committee on Rural Issues (JSC).
-The Community Rural Continuing Medical Education (RCME) program will make funds available to groups of physicians living and delivering care in Rural Subsidiary Agreement (RSA) communities, to address their collective learning needs.
+The Rural Continuing Medical Education (RCME) Community Program will make funds available to groups of physicians living and delivering care in Rural Subsidiary Agreement (RSA) communities, to address their collective learning needs.

 The Rural Coordination Centre of BC (RCCbc) is implementing the program in partnership with rural physician communities and regional health authorities.

-What is Community RCME?
+What is the RCME Community Program?